dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 This MSBuild property replaces the [`$(AotAssemblies)`](#aotassemblies) MSBuild property from Xamarin.Android.
 This is the same property used for [Blazor WASM][blazor].

-Added in .NET 6, not supported in Xamarin.Android.

 [blazor]: /aspnet/core/blazor/host-and-deploy/webassembly/#ahead-of-time-aot-compilation